KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 .. important::
          **Enterprise Edition only**

-         Spatial dimension is only available for Enterprise Edition with LI licence.
+         Spatial dimension is only available for Enterprise Edition with the right licence.

 The Qbe engine supports *spatial* queries through a set of operators (that return true or false) or a set of functions (that usually return a measure).
-This feature is only available for the Location Intelligence (LI) license and when data is stored in Oracle 12c databases.
+This feature is only available with the right license and when data is stored in Oracle 12c databases.
 It is also fundamental that the Business Model has to be tagged as *geographical* model.
 You can refer to Meta Web Section to have details on how to set the geographical option using Knowage Meta.

 In a BM with geographical dimensions enabled (by a technical user), the dimensions which has spatial fields are marked with the compass icon |earthIcon|.
 Expanding the spatial dimension the list of fields is shown and there is no way to distinguish between geographical and non geographical attributes.
 Therefore the user has to be already aware of which fields have geometrical properties.